elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/06-pattern-matching.markdown

 ### Tuples or Lists?

 When do we use a list and when a tuple?
-It is good to kep in minde that lists are slow to moify/read but fast to create.
+It is good to kep in mind that lists are slow to moify/read but fast to create.
 Tuples aer expensive to modify, but are good at handling pattern matching and returning additional info.